estebanpaduro/qs-simulations/README.md

 ```
 git clone https://github.com/estebanpaduro/qs-simulations
 ```

+Current version only works on Linux, windows MYOKIT release seems to be bugged for now. for MYOKIT installation see: http://myokit.org/linux

 ## Contents
 The scripts are organized in the following folders:

 * `numerical_experiments.ipynb`: Jupiter Notebook with the simulation files.
-* `FHN.mmt`: MYOKIT source for the experiment for the FHN model.
+* `FHN.mmt`: MYOKIT source for the experiment for the FitzHigh-Nagumo model.
+* `HH.mmt`: MYOKIT source for the experiment for the Hodgkin-Huxley model.

 ## References